Jewish Family Service has a diverse staff of licensed professionals who employ a variety of modalities in providing therapy.

 Ivy has a Bachelor’s of Arts in Sociology and Women’s Studies from Bowling Green State University in Ohio where she began her career as a sexual assault and domestic violence advocate.
 A few years later she moved to Texas to pursue a Master of Science in clinical Social Work from The University of Texas at Austin.
 She completed a post-graduate fellowship at the Veterans Healthcare Administration, which led to working at The Menninger Clinic for five years.
 Her professional interests include advocacy, self-compassion, values-based living, creative emotional expression, mindfulness, and LGBTQ+ equality.

 Mai is a Licensed Clinical Social Worker who received her Bachelor of Science degree in Psychology and her Master of Social Work degree from The University of Houston.
+She is a board-certified Clinical Social Work Supervisor in Texas and a master's level intern supervisor.
 Mai chose to leave the corporate arena to join the mental health field to work with individuals and families walking with them on their journey to heal, grow and develop.

 Nancy is a Licensed Professional Counselor Supervisor who received a Bachelor of Science degree in Psychology from the University of Houston, Master of Arts in Counseling from Houston Baptist University, ABD (all but dissertation) in Management and Policy Science from University of Texas School of Public Health, and Certification from a 2 year post-grad program at the Houston-Galveston Psychoanalytic Institute.

 She has over 32 years of experience working with individuals, couples, families, and groups at various behavioral health and clinical settings, including inpatient and outpatient facilities, partial hospitalization and intensive outpatient programs, and a behavioral health clinic serving the community.